BOO International Film Festival | 3–9 November 2025, Prague

 The FILM INN workshops, which took place in both festival venues – Ústí nad Labem and Dresden – were aimed at aspiring screenwriters and producers and the short films they develop.
 They worked intensively on their projects with the help of experienced mentors and other speakers at the festival.

-The workshop program was accompanied by masterclasses on independent film distribution, the use of AI in storytelling, short film festival dramaturgy, an online webinar focused on the construction and ending of short films, as well as informal networking combined with a discussion on the state of short filmmaking in the V4 countries and Germany.
+The workshop programme was accompanied by masterclasses on independent film distribution, the use of AI in storytelling, short film festival programming, an online webinar focused on the construction and ending of short films, as well as informal networking combined with a discussion on the state of short filmmaking in the V4 countries and Germany.

 Lecturers and speakers: